marazmista/radeon-profile/README.md

 Simple application to read current clocks of ATi Radeon cards (xf86-video-ati and fglrx).

 # xf86-video-ati driver
-App need to be run with root privilages for read clocks and changing profiles.
+Install and run radeon-profile-daemon (https://github.com/marazmista/radeon-profile-daemon) for using this app as normal user.
+Otherwise app need to be run with root privilages for read clocks and changing profiles.
 You can add `username ALL = NOPASSWD: /usr/bin/radeon-profile` to your `/etc/sudoers`.
 Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS

 Can be forced by `--driver xorg` parameter.